EinsteinOmics/EinsteinOmics.github.io/_pages/omics-hackathon2025.md

 ---

-This is the official page of the omics hackathon 2025.
+Welcome to the official page of the Einstein Biohackathon 2025.

-This student-led hackathon aims to bring together participants from various disciplines to tackle real-world problems through innovation and collaboration.
-The event is open to all MD, PhD, and MSTP students as well as researchers, regardless of coding experience.
-This is a 5 part event that will include workshops and team-based challenges.
-The theme is development and the central question we are trying to ask is ‘What does development mean to you?’.
-We hope you’ll join us in participating so we can get to know your perspective.
+Organized by the Omics Club, the Biohackathon aims to bring together participants from diverse backgrounds to tackle real-world problems through innovation and collaboration.
+The event is open to all MD, PhD, and MSTP students, as well as researchers—no coding experience required.

+This five-part event includes interactive workshops and team-based challenges.
+The theme is development, and the central question we’re exploring is: “What does development mean to you?”

+We hope you'll join us and share your perspective.

  ![Omics Hackathon Flyer](/images/Biohackathon_Flyer.png)